PrincetonUniversity/hpc_beginning_workshop/07_slurm/README.md

 ## Efficiency Reports

-You will receive an email after each job finished, for example:
+You will receive an email after each job finishes, for example:

 ```
 Job ID: 670018